Last updated: January 25th, 2018

 Before We Begin: Why start a lifestyle blog?

 There are so many great reasons to start a blog today!
 Let’s talk about the obvious one first – money.
 Yes, you can earn money blogging.
-I just had my first $20k month (not typical) and things are only getting better!
+I just had my first $100k year and things are only getting better!
 The best part is that because I make a living from my blog, I am able to stay home with my babies and work from here!

 Print this pdf checklist to help make sure you complete all of the steps!